mintedreward/heartmail/js/spv/README.md

-# Coasian SPV
+# Open SPV

-Coasian SPV is an implementation of Simplified Payment Verification (SPV) as described in the Bitcoin white paper [1].
+Open SPV is an implementation of Simplified Payment Verification (SPV) as described in the Bitcoin white paper [1].

 ---------------------------